cloudinary-training/cld-intro-ruby/README.md

 ### Mac
 Mac comes with Ruby installed.
-To install the latest version of Ruby, use HomeBrew.
-You can [install Homebrew](https://brew.sh/)
+To install the latest version of Ruby, use [Homebrew](https://brew.sh/):

 ```bash
 brew install ruby